mansijaiswal/Bank-Customer-Churn-Prediction/README.md

 * Does Gender affect churn?
 * Are customers with low credit score more likely to churn?
 * Does number of products purchased by customer affect churn?
 * Does customer's location affect their decision of leaving the bank?
 * Is younger generation more likely to churn?
 * Is inactiveness of a member sign of their churn?
 * Does the number of years the customer has been a client of the bank affect churn?
 * Are customers with low salary more likely to churn?
 * Are people with a credit card less likely to leave the bank?

+### Discussion Notes
+#### 27.05.2021
+* Perform EDA on the dataset
+* Search for the various statistical tests which can be applied
+* Check the assumptions of the test
+* Check what possible models can be used and what are the assumptions

+### Plan of action
+We now wish to work on the following aspects:
+* Deciding the metric to be used
+* Building a logistic regression model and checking it's assumptions
+* Building a decision tree
+* Comparing the 2 models with respect to the metric